MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointServer/an-update-conflict-when-modify-or-delete-an-alternate-access-mapping-in-sharepoint-services-3.0.md

 ---
-title: Error message when you try to modify or to delete an alternate access mapping in Windows SharePoint Services 3.0: "An update conflict has occurred, and you must re-try this action"
+title: Error message when you try to modify or to delete an alternate access mapping in Windows SharePoint Services 3.0
 description: Describes an issue that occurs after you perform a system recovery in which the configuration database is restored.
 Provides a resolution.
 author: simonxjx
 manager: willchen